ziad-halabi9/AlgorithmicMusicPlayer/README.md

 The following example demonstrates how to use AlgorithmicMusicPlayer in your Android App.
 You can listen to the WAV files produced from this code at: https://soundcloud.com/ziad-halabi-3/song

+SetUp:
+1- Download the project and import it into Android Studio 2- Download the Piano Notes from the link above or provide your own notes.
+3- Copy the music notes into your phone.
+4- In the MainActivity, change the path_piano_notes to the path where you pasted the notes.
+5- Run the App!

 ```java

 @Override